 Peak states of creativity and flow only emerges when people are filled with a sense of meaning.
 Only when people perceive something as inherently meaningful, do they feel intensely alive, and give their genuine best.

-Second, the meaningful leader increases enrollment, or loyalty and commitment to the cause for which the company stands.
-With meaningful leadership, staff turnover and absenteeism goes down, while production goes up.
+Second, the meaningful leader increases enrollment, loyalty, and commitment to the cause for which the company stands.
+With meaningful leadership, staff turnover and absenteeism go down, while production goes up.
 Going the extra mile seems effortless.
-Moving to another company merely for better pay, is of low concern.
+Moving to another company merely for better pay is of low concern.

 Meaning most often trumps money.
 Beyond a certain monetary standard that ensures living needs are met, more money does not increase motivation, and it has a particularly negative effect on creativity… (This has already been confirmed by a number of replicated research studies.)